grafana/aws-workshop/site/docs/lab2/1_serverless.md

 1. Click on the **Errored traces** tab to show a list of errored traces.

-1. Click on one of the traces to see the details.

-    Expand trace sections to see the full request flow:
+1.  **Click on one of the traces** to see the details.
+Then expand the trace sections to see the full request flow.
+It may look something like:

     tickets-server -> request handler -> pg-pool.connect -> pg.connect

+    This shows us deep contextual information about requests coming in to our application deployed on ECS.

     ![image](./img/drilldowntraces_error_trace.png)